-With more time at home because of the pandemic, North Americans have taken to the kitchen.
+North Americans have taken to the kitchen with more time at home because of the pandemic.
 People have been spending more time cooking meals, learning how to bake, and teaching their families some secret recipes.
 Cooking at home can be fun, educational, tasty, and healthy.
-Recently, a survey was done to find out how much have we changed our cooking habits over the past few weeks.
-Don’t forget that you can find some incredibly tasty and healthy recipes by clicking here!
+Recently, a survey was done to determine how much we have changed our cooking habits over the past few weeks.
+Don’t forget that you can find some delicious and healthy recipes by clicking here!

 Top 7 Pandemic Diet Statistics